benkertp/adv-r/Chapter6_Functions.md

 \index{functions!anonymous}
 \index{anonymous functions}

-**It's very important to understand that R functions are objects in their own right**, a language property often called "first-class functions".
+**It's very important to understand that R functions are objects in their own right**, a language property often called **"first-class functions"**.
 Unlike in many other languages, there is no special syntax for defining and naming a function: **you simply create a function object (with `function`) and bind it to a name with `<-`**:

 ```r